 Pia has worked across sustainable marine industry development and academia for the past 20 years.
-Her focus has gone from research to applied technology development in integrating marine food production systems with the environment, to deliver potent nutritional benefits to society.
-Nutrition and food is a key opportunity for a transition to a more sustainable future, and the oceans are a platform that can deliver on that if approached wisely.
+Her focus has gone from fundamental ecosystems research, to applied technology development in integrating marine sourced materials into biotechnology applications with a focus on wound healing.

 Currently Pia is in the commercialisation phase and scaling up a refinery for the production of a specific marine molecule.
 This molecule from seaweeds is a close mimic to the connective-tissue glycans in human skin.
 Together with researchers at the University of Wollongong, a 3D printable ink has been developed from this molecule and is currently in pre-clinical trials for surgical wound healing applications.

 Ironically, Pia personally experienced the need for wound healing scaffolds after a scalping injury in the workplace.
 After 18 months, split grafts and 6 reconstructive surgeries of her scalp, the journey of skin scaffolds from seaweed has much more purpose.